Appearance

 How to Combine Multiple Git Commits into One

 An interactive rebase mode allows you to combine your commits into even a single commit.
-While working in Git, developers often make temporary commits that may have not appropriate commit messages.
-Before merging those commits to the master, it is necessary to combine them into a single commit with clear and comprehensive commit message.
-It is essential to do for having a clear commit history.
+While working in Git, developers often make temporary commits that may not have appropriate commit messages.
+Before merging those commits to the master, it is necessary to combine them into a single commit with a clear and comprehensive commit message.
+This is essential for maintaining a clear commit history.

 Steps to merging multiple commits